sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 # Crew CTF - Forensics writeup

-I have to be honest, the set of challenges was exceptionally interesting with reasonable difficulty progression but the lack of love for the last forensics challenge (Unfare) is criminal.
-This write-up was with higher personal priority because of the need for archiving.
+I have to be honest: the set of challenges was exceptionally interesting, with a reasonable progression of difficulty.
+However, the lack of attention given to the final forensics challenge (Unfare) is criminal.
+This write-up takes on higher personal priority due to the need for archiving.
-{: .box-success}
+{: .box-warning}

 I highly recommend checking out [write-ups](https://ctftime.org/event/2223/tasks/) for different challenges as well; my personal favorite was [@warlocksmurf](https://warlocksmurf.github.io/posts/crewctf2024/), who produced a tremendous piece about the remaining forensics challenges.
 Without further ado, here go my notes.